Hofstede’s Cultural Dimensions Theory. Also, Definition and Examples of Geert Hofstede Six Cultural Dimensions.

 Low Power Distance

-Low power distance refers to the culture where less powerful people do not accept unequal power distribution in society easily.
-It means the acceptance of equity and equality between high- and low-status members in society.
+Low power distance refers to a culture where less powerful people do not accept unequal power distribution in society easily.
+It means the acceptance of equity and equality between high- and low-status members of society.
 The member of the community practice fairness and interdependence activities in society.
 People in a low PDI society are pragmatic; hence, they are less orientated to traditional values.
-They also complain about the subsist inequity between high- and low-status members in communities and organizations.
+They also complain about the subsisting inequity between high- and low-status members in communities and organizations.

-Austria, Israel, Denmark, New Zealand, Norway, Germany, and United Kingdom are examples of low power distance countries in 2022.
-According to Hofstede’s cultural dimensions theory, Austria has achieved the lowest PDI country with 11, following Israel with 13, Denmark with 18, New Zealand with 22, Norway with 31, Germany with 35, and United Kingdom with 35.
-People from these countries do not accept the inequity between high and low influential people in society, community, and organization.
-They raise voices against injustice and discrimination in society.
+Austria, Israel, Denmark, New Zealand, Norway, Germany, and the United Kingdom are examples of low power distance countries in 2023.
+According to Hofstede’s cultural dimensions theory, Austria has achieved the lowest PDI country with 11, following Israel with 13, Denmark with 18, New Zealand with 22, Norway with 31, Germany with 35, and the United Kingdom with 35.
+People from these countries do not accept the inequity between high and low-influential people in society, community, and organization.
+They raise their voices against injustice and discrimination in society.

 Differences Between High and Low Power Distance Culture